 This supporting statement should provide details of your current immigration status and an indication of timescales for the Home Office decision on your asylum claim.

-This statement should be sent by email to the Fees and Student Support Team to support your fee status assessment -
+This statement should be sent by email to the Fees and Student Support team.

 Applications will not be considered without this supporting documentation.

-Applicants will be notified of their fee status review after receipt of their supporting statement.
+You will be notified of your fee status review after we receive your supporting statement.

-Please note we will contact your representative by email before the start of each academic session requesting an update on your claim and your current immigration status.
+We will contact your representative by email before the start of each academic session asking for an update on your claim and your current immigration status.

-Please note if your status changes at any point prior to or during your studies, you must notify the Fees and Student Support Team immediately regarding your change in status.
+If your status changes at any point prior to or during your studies, you must notify the Fees and Student Support team immediately regarding your change in status.

 University of Edinburgh Asylum Seeker Scholarships

-These courses help students to improve their language skills to enable them to enter degree programmes across the university.
-Information about how to apply for these funded places will be available on the their website.
+These courses help students to improve their language skills to enable them to enter degree programmes across the University.